ENHANCE-PET/MOOSE/README.md

 That's it!
 You've successfully contributed your own model to the MooseZ community! :confetti_ball:

-With your contribution, MooseZ becomes a stronger and more robust tool for medical image segmentation! :muscle:
+With your contribution 🙋, MooseZ becomes a stronger and more robust tool for medical image segmentation! :muscle:

 ## A Note on QIMP Python Packages: The 'Z' Factor 📚🚀